Edward Thornton (cricketer): Career

+Cricket career

+Following the war, he made one appearance in first-class cricket for the Combined Services cricket team against Essex at Leyton in 1921.
+Batting twice in the match, Thornton scored 21 runs in the Combined Services first-innings, before being dismissed by Joseph Dixon, while in their second-innings he was dismissed by the same bowler for 38 runs.

 Personal life

-In 1922, Thornton married Marjorie Gabriel, daughter of W. R. Pike; they had three sons - Edward Peter, Christopher, and David - and a daughter, (Marjorie) Jean, who married Royal Navy lieutenant Ralph Carnac Baker Stallard-Penoyre (1913-1943), of a landed gentry family of Herefordshire.
+In 1922, Thornton married Marjorie Gabriel Pike, daughter of W. R. Pike; they had three sons - Edward Peter, Christopher, and David - and a daughter, (Marjorie) Jean, who married Royal Navy lieutenant Ralph Carnac Baker Stallard-Penoyre (1913-1943), of a landed gentry family of Herefordshire.
 He was killed in the explosion of HMS Dasher (D37), and is memorialised at Ardrossan.

 Thornton died at Stockport in October 1970.